Cassandra Query Language (CQL) Explained

 Syntax and Examples

 Creating a keyspace in Cassandra involves defining the replication strategy and replication factor.
-The syntax for creating a keyspace is straightforward:
+The syntax for creating a keyspace is:

 CREATE KEYSPACE keyspace_name